Telmate/terraform-provider-proxmox/docs/resources/vm_qemu.md

 When creating a VM Qemu resource, you create a `proxmox_vm_qemu` resource block.
 For ISO and clone modes, the name and target node of the VM are the only required parameters.

-For the PXE mode, the `boot` directive must contain a *Network* boot order first.
+For the PXE mode, the `boot` directive must contain a *Network* in its boot order.
 Generally, PXE boot VMs should NOT contain the Agent config (`agent = 1`).
 PXE boot mode also requires external infrastructure to support the Network PXE boot request by the VM.